After heading out of Bama I keep stopping to admire more of the marvellous scenery enroute. It is truly stunning.

 I find the first hotel in town, park out front and stride over to the reception desk.

-The hotel owner indicates it will cost me 80 yuan for the night but she does not know how to check me in even though I proffered my passport.
+how to check me in even though I proffered my passport.
 She takes my money and shows me up to my room, closes the door and 5 minutes later there is a knock on the door from 4 police officers wanting to to check my passport.

 After having a laugh they let me know all is fine.
 They also asked the hotel owner to park the Haobon in the lobby to prevent theft.
 I indicated I was hungry and asked if they could tell me where to find a meal.